Tips for making your music sparkle

 The same principle applies with home recording.
 Drums, and probably bass, will sit dead centre usually.
 Try experimenting with your guitars and other instruments though; hard panning two guitars left and right not only gives the mix space and allows the guitars to be heard clearly, it also frees up valuable air for the lower end instruments to sit.

-Another powerful, and crucial, tool in the mixologist’s arsenal is the EQ.
+Another powerful, and crucial, tool in post-production and the mixologist’s arsenal is the EQ.
 Here, perhaps more than anywhere else in the process, is where there is a learning curve to overcome.
 But if you have a logical mind and a decent set of ears, you should be able to pick things up pretty quickly.

 The main principle here is that every sound, be that a guitar, a piano or a crying baby, occupies an area on the frequency spectrum.
 Low pitched sounds sit at the opposite end to high pitched sounds.
 The trick for the producer is finding the natural area in which a sound sits, and removing or reducing all the non-essential frequencies.
 Similar to panning, this frees up ‘space’ for the other sounds to reside so you don’t have to many sounds competing for the same space.

 You know, for example, that the bass and six-string guitars sound fundamentally different.
 So you know straight away that you can begin to chip away at certain overlapping frequencies.
 Most DAWs come with a spectrum analyzer built in.
 Using this, you can see visually where the bass is dominant, and ensure you cut any unnecessary frequencies from the other instruments.

 From there you can begin whittling away at the other instruments until everything begins to ‘sit’ properly together.
 Important to note here is that EQ is very easy to go overboard with.
 Gentle, considered tweaks will go a long way here.
 There are plenty of decent EQ cheat-sheets available online to help with this process.